fr0gtech/spoty-stalk/README.md

 ## Installation

+`yarn` - installs all dependancies for the monorepo

 We use [puppeteer](https://pptr.dev/) check out how to configure it for your system. [here](https://github.com/puppeteer/puppeteer/issues/3443) an issue talking about running puppeteer headlessly.

 - Postgres and prisma are used together for data management.